AutodeskGames/stingray-docs/source/sdk_help/extensibility_options.md

 -	Custom shader nodes.
 Shader nodes are all defined in SJSON resources in the `core` folder.
 If you're comfortable with programming shaders, you can create your own custom shader nodes using the core nodes as models.

 -	Render config extensions.
 You can customize the rendering pipeline by inserting your own render passes and shader code at specific points in the process.
-This is an advanced feature that we're working on documenting fully; for an example, you can download the [volumetric clouds plugin](https://github.com/greje656/clouds) and check out its *.render_config_extension* file.
+This is an advanced feature that we're working on documenting fully; take a look at [this blog post](https://gamedev.autodesk.com/blogs/1/post/3437113321891064420) for some thoughts on the design.
+To see a working example, you can download the [volumetric clouds plugin](https://github.com/greje656/clouds) and check out its *.render_config_extension* file.

 -	Custom entity components.
 You can extend the entity system by creating your own custom types of data components.
 For details, see [this page](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_using_entities_create_custom_component_html).